amita-shukla/blog-1/content/parts/about.md

 <br />

-__Hi :wave: I'm Amita__, a __Software Developer__ with about 7 years of experience based in India.
+__Hi :wave: I'm Amita__, a __Software Developer__ with 8 years of experience based in India.
 A programmer at heart, I love building, learning and breaking stuff using code :grimacing:.
 A screen of clean code gives me the same feeling as opening a page from a fresh book...

 My expertise lies in building __Backend, Big Data and Cloud-based applications__, though I also take on database, frontend, machine learning work from time to time.